The ramble at Knockomagh Woods by Lough Hyne is one of my favourite walks in Cork.

 5. Barleycove Beach

 One of the world’s finest beaches, Barleycove Beach is a stretch of golden sand between two headlands on the Mizen Peninsula.
 It has a “floating bridge” to preserve the extensive dunes from foot erosion.
-There’s parking, a solitary hotel and a beach bar restaurant.

 FAQs about visiting Lough Hyne

 We’ve had a lot of questions over the years asking about everything from what is the Lough Hyne night kayaking experience like to which walk is the best.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Yes!
 Regardless of whether you’re visiting to do the Lough Hyne walk or if you’re just there to see the lake, Lough Hyne is a gorgeous, scenic little slice of West Cork.